Medical Ministry International in Thailand

 Phuket, a rainforested, mountainous island in the Andaman Sea, has some of Thailand’s most popular beaches, mostly situated along the clear waters of the western shore.

 The villages around Phuket area are mostly fishing villages, and those in Samroiyod area are mostly farming villages.
-In the outlying villages in both areas, health and dental facilities are inadequate.
-In fact, in the outskirt of Samroiyod there is only one health center.
+Although many of these villages have recovered, there are places that are still without adequate health and dental facilities.

-* Project Description: The medical and dental team composed of volunteers from North America and the Philippines, by the Grace of God, hopes to provide curative and preventive care to the villagers living in the Tsunami-hit outlying areas of Phuket and among the sea gypsies and migrants as well as those in flood-damaged villages around Samroiyod.
-The team will work closely with the workers and missionaries of the Philippine Association of Baptists for World Evangelism – Thailand.
-They are also going to be the one to follow-up and continue the care of the patients after we leave.
+* Project Description: The medical and dental teams composed mostly of volunteers from North America and the Philippines provide curative and preventive care to the villagers living in the Tsunami-hit outlying areas of Phuket and among the sea gypsies and migrants, as well as those in flood-damaged villages around Samroiyod.

 529 m (1,736 ft.)